Georgy-Losenkov/serilog-sinks-fluentd-http-json/README.md

 ```

 ### bodySizeLimit
-The size limit of the json sent to fluentd.<br/>So if log event when serialized to json has size greater than bodySizeLimit it will be skipped.<br/>Default value is 32Mb (33554432 bytes).
+The size limit of the json sent to fluentd.
+Default value is 32Mb (33554432 bytes).
 This corresponds to default value of parameter [body_size_limit][] of fluentd http input plugin.

 [body_size_limit]: https://docs.fluentd.org/input/http#body_size_limit

 ### flushPeriod
-Interval between communication sessions with fluentd. <br/>Default value is null value.
-That corresponds to 4 sec.

-#### Notes
-When sink is being disposed this value is used as timeout for sending remaining log events to fluentd.
+Interval between communication sessions with fluentd.
+Default value is null value.
+That corresponds to 4 sec.<br/>When sink is being disposed this value is used as timeout for sending remaining log events to fluentd.

 ### httpTimeout
 Time to wait for submitting to complete.
 Default value is null value.
 That corresponds to 3 sec.